Planck 2013 results. VI. High Frequency Instrument data processing: TOI processing

-It was recently realised that some apparent gain variations, spotted comparing identical pointing circles one-year apart, actually originate in non-linearities in the bolometer readout system ADCs.
-Note that the ADC non-linearity is not corrected for in the TOI processing, but rather as an equivalent gain variation at the mapmaking level (see Sect.~\ref{sec:Abs-calib} and Sect.~\ref{sec:ADC-non-linearity}).
+It was recently realised that some apparent gain variations, spotted comparing identical pointing circles one-year apart, actually originate in nonlinearities in the bolometer readout system ADCs.
+Note that the ADC nonlinearity is not explicitly corrected for in the TOI processing, but rather as an equivalent gain variation at the mapmaking level (see Sect.~\ref{sec:Abs-calib} and Sect.~\ref{sec:ADC-non-linearity}).